 Why?
 Think of it this way: The copy has been written and approved; usually the music has been selected; if it’s a video project the acting has already been done; in many cases the buy for a commercial has already been placed; all the producer/editor is waiting on is the voice talent.
 And usually by then they’re already behind schedule.
 They don’t have time to wait for somebody to get home from work, cut the voice, send it to them overnight, make changes, send it back to the talent, wait for the talent to get home from work the next day, and do it again…and wait ‘til the next morning to get it in their email.
 Not to mention that some producer/editors want to direct the talent live by ISDN or phone patch.

-The only reason any producer/editor would wait on you in that case is because you have such an incredible voice, or it’s a tight budget and you’re working for cheap.
+The only reason any producer/editor would wait on you in that case is because you have such an incredible voice or delivery, or it’s a tight budget and you’re working for cheap.

 I tell you that right up front because most likely you are not going to make a lot of money in this line of work.
 For the ninety-some-odd percent majority, voiceovers are a supplemental income at best, and even then, very limited.
 So you need to know upfront, if you are looking to get into this part-time (which I recommend), understand that the income will be quite limited.